 Don't send a resume without a cover letter.
-Don't make the reader guess what you are asking for; be specific: Do you want a summer internship opportunity, or a permanent position at graduation; are you inquiring about future employment possibilities?
+Don't make the reader guess what you are asking for; be specific: Do you want a summer internship opportunity, or a permanent position after graduation; are you inquiring about future employment possibilities?

 Tell specifically how you learned about the position or the organization

 A flyer posted in your department, a website, a family friend who works at the organization.
 It is appropriate to mention the name of someone who suggested that you apply.

 Convince the reader to look at your resume

 The cover letter will be seen first.
 Therefore, it must be very well written and targeted to that employer.